• Skip to main content

 Another crux of the factory Stinger components is the stock intercooler, or FMIC.
 Like all other components, it’s fine when the car is stock but once it is tuned and modded it becomes restrictive.
 The factory intercooler is tiny and therefore can get overwhelmed easily when you are tuned and driving aggressively, doing back to back pulls, whether on the street or track.
 It causes the turbos to experience heat soak, which reduces performance.

 Upgrading the intercooler involves getting an FMIC with a larger core and end tanks and therefore has more cooling capacity.
-An intercooler upgrade doesn’t necessarily provide huge power gains but it provides more consistent performance and prevents you from losing a lot of power.
+Stinger intercooler upgrades don’t necessarily provide huge power gains but it provides more consistent performance and prevents you from losing a lot of power.
 When experiencing significant heat soak, you can lose 30-40whp with the stock intercooler.
-An upgraded intercooler will provide you about 10whp AND prevent heat soak, therefore preventing you from losing 30-40whp.
+An upgraded intercooler will provide you about 10whp and prevent heat soak, therefore preventing you from losing 30-40whp.

 Not only is it great for performance, it’s also great for reliability.
 Heat is the killer of all engines.
 In our minds, this is a must have if you are tuned and running an intake.